SumitRodrigues/HeadStarter-AI-Apprenticeship-Project-1-Personal-Website/README.txt

 - **Responsive Design:** The website is fully responsive, ensuring it looks great on all devices, from desktops to mobile phones.
 - **Portfolio Showcase:** A dedicated section displaying some of my notable projects, each with a brief description and a link to the GitHub repository or live demo.
-- **Interactive Elements:** Includes hover effects on project images and a "Show More" button to dynamically display additional projects.
+- **Interactive Elements:** Includes hover effects on project images and a "Show More" button to display additional projects dynamically.
 - **About Me Section:** Provides an overview of my background, skills, and interests.
-- **Contact Form:** A simple contact form for visitors to reach out to me via email.
+- **Contact Form:** A simple contact form for visitors to email me.
 - **Technologies Used:** The site highlights the technologies I work with, using logos for easy identification.

 ## Technologies Used

 - **HTML5 & CSS3:** For structuring and styling the website.
-- **JavaScript:** For interactive features, such as the "Show More" button and hover effects on project images.
+- **JavaScript:** For interactive features like the "Show More" button and hover effects on project images.
 - **jQuery:** To enhance the interactivity and manage some DOM manipulations.
-- **Font Awesome:** For icons used in the navigation menu and contact section.
+- **Font Awesome:** For icons in the navigation menu and contact section.
 - **Custom CSS Animations:** To create smooth transitions and hover effects.

 ## Project Structure

-- **index.html:** The main HTML file containing the structure of the website.
+- **index.html:** The main HTML file containing the website's structure.
 - **assets/css/main.css:** The main CSS file for styling the website.
-- **assets/images/**: Directory containing all the images used in the website, including project thumbnails and logos.
+- **assets/images/**: A directory containing all the images used on the website, including project thumbnails and logos.
 - **assets/js/**: Directory containing JavaScript files, including custom scripts for interactive features.

 ## How to Run the Project